 At the completion of your training program, you will be issued with a Learner Satisfaction Survey.
 This is a nationally consistent survey tool which is designed to collect feedback from learners about their experience with an RTO and in undertaking nationally recognised training.
 Your completion and return of this survey is important to Loadwise for our ongoing improvement of services and to enable us to report this information to our registering authority.
 Your assistance in gathering this survey data is greatly appreciated.

-At Loadwise assessment is conducted using a combination of Written Knowledge Assessment, Observation, Workplace Log Book, Supervisor Feedback.
+At Loadwise assessment is conducted using a combination of Written or Online Knowledge Assessment, Assessor Observation of practical performance, Workplace Log Book, Supervisor Feedback.

 The following provides a brief explanation of the primary assessment methods that may be utilised:

-Written Knowledge Assessment: The Learner is required to provide a written response to a range of questions relating to required knowledge of the units of competency.
+Written or Online Knowledge Assessment: The Learner is required to provide a written or online response to a range of questions relating to required knowledge of the units of competency.
 These would generally be short answer response activities and may include other questioning methods including multiple-choice.

 Observation: The Learner will be observed performing specific practical tasks relevant to the units of competency being assessed during workplace activities or simulated activities performed at the training center.
 The Learner will be briefed on all observation activities prior to being assessed.

 Workplace Log book: The Learner is required to record details of their work activity completed during the work placement.
 These details are recorded against specified tasks which are pre designed for the Learner to complete.
 This forms an important part of the assessment evidence as it often includes critical evidence that is otherwise difficult for the assessor to observe.